TexasInstruments/edgeai-tidl-tools/docs/tidl_osr_debug.md

 # Trace dump utility for multi-core inference
-*TIDL provides trace dump utility that dumps the binary output of each layer which can be used to compare and debug.
+* TIDL provides trace dump utility that dumps the binary output of each layer which can be used to compare and debug.
 When running for low latency mode with multiple cores, each core dumps its own trace with the prefix "C7X_{Core Number}_".

-*TIDL also provides an example script to stitch the traces for multiple cores which is equivalent to complete output for the layer.
+* TIDL also provides an example script to stitch the traces for multiple cores which is equivalent to complete output for the layer.

-Stitched taces are generated in the /tmp/stitch_traces directory by default.
+Stitched traces are generated in the /tmp/stitch_traces directory by default.

 Parameters to the trace stitching script :